Employee recognition: Types of employee recognition programs

-According to Punke (2013), recognition programs should be balanced between performance-based and value-based initiatives, but the programs should be composed by of three methods: formal, informal and day-to-day recognition.
+According to Punke (2013), recognition programs should be balanced between performance-based and value-based initiatives, but the programs should be composed of three methods: formal, informal and day-to-day recognition.

-Formal recognition

-Formal recognition is the concept of reinforcing employee accomplishments through formal company programs, such as an employee of the month program (Stajkovic, 2009).
-It consists of structured recognition programs with clearly defined objectives, processes, and criteria linked to rewarding and recognizing individuals, teams, or departments on a company-wide level for achieving specific business targets, exemplifying specific organizational values, or performing actions that go above and beyond normal work expectations.
-When determining recognition criteria, it is worth following the method of forming SMART goals.
-According to Punke (2013), this approach is extremely organized recognition involving recognizing employees who have done so many years of service at the organization.

-Informal recognition

-Informal recognition is the idea of an individual or group providing contingently informal genuine acknowledgement, approval, and appreciation for work well done in a group (Stajkovic, 2009).
-It focuses primarily on performance achievements, goal accomplishments, and other milestones by individuals or teams that may occur monthly or quarterly.
-It may include low-cost awards, refreshments, point-value incentives, gift cards, and certificates.
-Informal recognition programs have been identified to point out employee value and contribution at the right moment as a result of its instantaneous nature and the continuous changing work environment.
-For example, "Good job" isn't enough, but "I noticed that you helped out Joe while your equipment was being serviced by the maintenance crew" is short, to the point, and shows appreciation.

 Day-to-day recognition

 It is a type of recognition practices that are frequent (daily or weekly), low or no cost, often intangible and often reliant on interpersonal skills for positive feedback that can be given to all employees.
 According to Harrison (2005), the day-to-day recognition brings the benefit of immediate and powerful reinforcement of desired behavior and sets an example to other employees of desired behavior that aligns with organizational objectives.
 To him, it gives individuals and teams at all levels the opportunity to recognize good work by other employees and teams, and it also gives the opportunity for them to be recognized on the spot for their own good work.